Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 In 1860, not that long ago, Savoy became French and so it remains today, although a few diehards haven't yet accepted the annexation...

-Every French city has its castles and Annecy's is a 13th-century hilltop château.
+Many French cities have a castle and Annecy's is the 13th-century hilltop château built by the Counts of Geneva.
 In its early days, it suffered a spate of fires and was finally abandoned in the 17th century, resuscitated during World War II as a barracks.
 It has now been restored and is one of the high historical points of a visit to this city.

-You can't miss the Tour de la Reine, or Queen's Tower, a high dungeon with a thick wall protecting the southern, more vulnerable side of the castle.
+You can't miss the Tour de la Reine, or Queen's Tower, a dungeon with a thick wall protecting the southern, more vulnerable side of the castle.

 And of course, there's a legend attached to it...